m-abdelwahab/build-smarter-chatbots-workshop/README.md

 >[!TIP]
 >The `streamText()` function accepts a `messages` parameter that should contain an  array of messages sent by the user.

 You can test that the chatbot is working by starting the development server (`npm run dev`) and submitting a message.
-You should see a response from the chatbot.
+You should see a response from the chatbot if everything was set up correctly.

 <details>
   <summary>Solution</summary>